Updated with rebranding of alternative service, Zoolz Intelligent Cloud, to Zoolz BigMIND. This review was originally published May 15, 2018.

 Costs and What's Covered

 Zoolz Cloud Backup has a two-tiered pricing structure, with a Family plan and a Heavy plan.
-At the time of this review, in May 2018, the Family plan was discounted to $39.95 per year (it's normally $69.99); it provides 1TB of storage that can be divided among up five users and up to three external or networked drives.
+As of November 2018, the Family plan was discounted to $39.95 per year (it's normally $69.99); it provides 1TB of storage that can be divided among up five users and up to three external or networked drives.

 Those are real "users," with separate login credentials, not just separate machines added to a single user's account.
 (A designated administrator holds the primary account.)
 The downside is that each user can back up only one computer.
 Many other services let a single user back up multiple machines.